kajackdfw/eeu_components/README.md

 have you gone to the trouble of submitting the entire form every time the user changes one field, so you could display some input field specific error message?

-## Well I hope to create a design pattern that will follow these rules.
+## Well I hope to create a design pattern that will follow these commandments.
  1. Only one validation rule for each field, with no duplication, or room for differences between back and front
  2. No long JQuery scripts in the page
  3. No dependencies on framework classes like Laravel/Html Helper or ZF/Form Builder etc, only template compatibility